Social-Tragedy/Social-Tragedy/README.md

 <p align="center"

-  ₍ᐢ. .ᐢ₎    BYF.
-I have severe ocd and dpd, I tend to get attached quickly and I may be unempathetic if I'm annoyed!
+⠀ ⠀ ⠀ ⠀₍ᐢ. .ᐢ₎⠀ ⠀ ⠀ ⠀ ⠀BYF⠀ ⠀ ⠀ I have severe ocd and dpd, I tend to get attached quickly and I may be unempathetic if I'm annoyed.
+⠀ ⠀ ⠀ ⠀ ⠀⠀ ⠀ ⠀ ⠀I love to make new friends, just please be patient with me